For urgent consular assistance call

 Get medical advice if you have a fever or diarrhoea.

-The standard of medical facilities is poor.
-Medical facilities in major towns are limited.
-Rural areas may have basic care, or none at all.
+The standard of medical facilities is generally poor.
+Medical facilities in major towns have limited services and may not have English-speaking staff available.
+Rural areas may have very basic care or none at all.

 Doctors and hospitals usually need you to pay before they will treat you.
 If you can't pay, they'll often delay your treatment.

-If you are seriously ill or injured, you'll need to be evacuated to somewhere with appropriate facilities.
+If you're seriously ill or injured, you'll need to be evacuated to somewhere with appropriate facilities.
 Medical evacuation can be very expensive.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.